jq5/MISL-SOC-20-cbrophy/README.md

 # Description

-- My language that I will be using is *Python* and I will be using *Kivy* and *OpenCV*.
+- My language that I will be using is *Python* and I will be using *Kivy*, *Buildozer* and *OpenCV*.

+- Kivy is a Python library for developing applications on multiple platforms such as Android, IOS, Linux and Windows.
+- Buildozer is tool to package mobile applications on Android and IOS easily.
 - OpenCV is a real-time, open-source computer vision and machine-learning library.

+- I chose to use Kivy because it's a Python library which is my prefered language currently and it is really easy to pick up and use.
+- I chose to use Buildozer because it was recommended on the Kivy documentation and doesn't seem to complicated.
+- I chose to use OpenCV because it has a easy-to-understand documentation and many tutorials.

-- I want to use these tools to create a mobile phone application with facial recognition and put different filters on top.
+- I want to use these tools to create a Android application with facial recognition and put different filters over the subject.

 # Installation